Verizon lights up 5G Ultra Wid - GuruFocus.com

-Customers across Pennsylvania benefit from new high-performance 5G technology with higher speeds, greater capacity and exceptional network reliability
+Customers in Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge benefit from new high-performance 5G technology with higher speeds, greater capacity and network reliability

-ALTOONA, Pa., May 17, 2023 (GLOBE NEWSWIRE) -- Residents across Pennsylvania now have access to higher speeds and greater capacity from Verizon’s award-winning 5G Ultra Wideband network.
+CAMBRIDGE, Ohio, May 18, 2023 (GLOBE NEWSWIRE) -- Residents across Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge now have access to higher speeds and greater capacity from Verizon’s award-winning 5G network.
 Verizon’s 5G Ultra Wideband brings power and performance comparable to a wired broadband internet connection to customers’ pockets.
-Verizon has recently introduced 5G Ultra Wideband service to parts of:

-• Erie • Connellsville • Damascus • Altoona • Bethelboro • Shenandoah • Pleasantville • Mount Morris • Bloomsburg • Oil City • The Waterford Township • Saint Clair • Punxsutawney • The LeBouf Township • Tremont • Coolspring • McKean County • York Springs • Markton • Elk County • New Oxford • Patchinville • Penn State University -Fayette campus • Gap • Stifflertown • Orefield • Hanover • Berwinsdale • Breinigsville • Shrewsbury • Thompsontown • Laurys Station • Carlisle • Bald Eagle • Bangor • Lebanon • Gettysburg • Ephrata • Richland Town Center
+These expansions come on the heels of major 5G Ultra Wideband deployments in larger metros in Ohio including Cincinnati, Cleveland, Columbus and Dayton.
+The nation’s most rigorous scientific testing company RootMetrics® recently completed testing in Cincinnati, Toledo and Dayton and ranked Verizon’s network the best in overall network performance in each of those markets.

+“Expanding 5G service into the more rural areas of Ohio will enhance connectivity and will greatly benefit residents, helping them be more a part of the modern economy, healthcare and education system,” said Ohio Lt.
+Governor Jon Husted.
+“On the state level, we look forward to continuing efforts to close the digital divide through the Ohio Broadband Strategy, and we support private investments that make expanded internet a reality.”

 Verizon's 5G Ultra Wideband enables people to do things on their mobile device that many could only do before when connected to their home internet service.
 This includes everything from downloading huge documents and streaming movies in HD audio and video, to playing console quality games and conducting video chats, video conferencing and FaceTime calls with clear sound and video.

-"We are thrilled to welcome Verizon's 5G Ultra Wideband network to our city, as it represents a major step forward in our efforts to build a truly connected community,” said Matt Pacifico, Mayor, City of Altoona.
-“This technology will not only bring faster speeds and more reliable connectivity, but also unlock new opportunities for innovation and economic growth.
-We look forward to working with Verizon to ensure that this rollout is both efficient and equitable, and that all of our residents can benefit from the incredible potential of 5G technology."

-“Verizon is widely known for having an incredibly reliable 5G network experience, and it’s exciting to see the positive impact our work has had in Pennsylvania,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
-“Our network engineers work tirelessly to provide unmatched connectivity to our customers across the state, and we will not slow down.”
+“Verizon is widely known for having an exceptionally reliable 5G network experience, and it’s exciting to see the positive impact our work has had in Ohio,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
+“Our network engineers work tirelessly to provide unmatched connectivity to our customers across Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge and beyond, and we will not slow down.”

 Get the most of our 5G Ultra Wideband